rackerlabs/support-how-to/content/rackspace-email/best-practices-for-sending-person-to-person-email.md

 **Applies to:** User

 ## Overview
 This article provides recommendations to avoid having legitimate messages flagged as spam.
+If you require recommendations for sending email to many recipients click [here]()

 ## Best practices for sending person-to-person email
 Stricter and more sophisticated spam filters, flag more email as spam than ever.
 To ensure your person-to-person emails reach their destination, Rackspace and the email industry recommend some simple guidelines.